-Gijs Struijk, Head of Maritime Operations at MARIN: “Unique to this project is the way that operational data is used to supplement our models of vessel behaviour.
+Gijs Struijk, Head of Maritime Operations at MARIN, added: “Unique to this project is the way that operational data is used to supplement our models of vessel behaviour.
 Together with the University of Hull’s research on physiological and psychological factors, this project is able to achieve comprehensive and accurate modelling of the impact of every voyage.”

 “MARIN is proud to be able to contribute to a safer working environment for offshore wind technicians.
 This decision-making tool will make the best use of state-of-the-art modelling and available data to help operators create a safer working environment.”